Hiring a contractor

 - you and the contractor must initial any changes to the work or standard conditions on the contract.

-If you would like to participate in our residential financing programs but your contractor or retailer is not registered in our network of suppliers, they can apply to join.
+If you would like to participate in our residential financing programs but your contractor or retailer is not a participating supplier, they can apply to join.

-Become a registered program supplier – contractor or retailer
+Become a participating program supplier – contractor or retailer

 Registration is easy and participation is free of charge.